Eric Haase Preview, Player Props: Guardians vs. Dodgers

 - Haase is hitting .201 with eight doubles, a triple, four home runs and 16 walks.

-- Haase has had an RBI in 17 games this season (20.2%), including five multi-RBI outings (6.0%).
-He has also driven home three or more of his team's runs in two contests.
+- Haase has driven in a run in 17 games this season (20.2%), including five games with more than one RBI (6.0%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.